eliemichel/MapsModelsImporter/README.md

 ### Check software versions

 Most importantly, use the last version of this add-on.
 In the release notes of each version the recommended/required versions of RenderDoc and Blender are specified.
-As of now, use RenderDoc v1.10 (**not** 1.11) and the last version of Blender.
+As of now, use RenderDoc v1.13 (**not** something else) and the last version of Blender.

 ### Example of capture files